top of page

 It's possible there are even deeper trenches elsewhere since much of the ocean bottom hasn't been mapped yet.

-It's named "Challenger Deep" because it was discovered in 1875 by a British Navy sailing ship on a scientific mission.
+It's named "Challenger Deep" because it was discovered in 1875 by the British Navy sailing ship Challenger on a scientific mission.
 Since electronics hadn't been invented yet, the sailors tied a lead weight onto a rope and threw it in the ocean.
 The rope kept going and going, down into the water, stopping almost seven miles down (I can't even imagine what a seven-mile reel of rope looks like!)
-It was, and still is, the deepest point known, so it was named for the ship that found it -- The Challenger.
+It was, and still is, the deepest point known, so it was named for the ship that found it -- Challenger Deep.

 HMS_challenger_William_